 I don’t know what’s going on but I want to know more.
 Can you explain to me how eating makes you feel?

-Two.
 “You’re so skinny!
 I wish I had your willpower.”

 If you’re thinking of saying this or any version of this, just don’t.
 Please.
 There is nothing admirable about an eating disorder, and stating that there is only adds fuel to the fire.
 Although you may see control, it’s entirely the opposite.
 We are under the control of the eating disorder, not the other way around.
 It doesn’t take dedication, it’s not pretty nor should it be romanticised.

-Eating disorders are spending days and night crying about the mess we’re in.
+Eating disorders are spending days and nights crying about the mess we’re in.
 It’s being unable to go to social events for fear of having to eat.
 You compulsively move even when you’re exhausted just to burn those extra few calories.
 I’ve even avoided drinking just to lose weight.

 It’s not dedication, it’s an obsession, and believe me when I say you don’t want this.

-Three.
 “Haven’t you been in recovery long enough?
 Why aren’t you better yet?”

 Recovery isn’t linear.
 It’s a long and complicated process that can take years, possibly decades, to overcome.
-Even then, over 50% of those with an eating disorder will never recover fully.
-You might seem better, you might recover to the point where you can cope but it’s never really gone.
+Even then, over fifty percent of those with an eating disorder will never recover fully.
+You might seem better, and you might recover to the point where you can cope but it’s never really gone.
 Recovery is struggling up mountains, through forests, and wading through troubled waters.
 Although it’s a journey that the sufferer has to walk alone, it’s always made easier with a hand to hold.
-Even if they never fully understand, feeling loved, supported and heard never made any journey harder, only easier.
+Even if they never fully understand, feeling loved, supported, and heard never made any journey harder, only easier.

 Instead, try something like this: